MarkusDuskanich/CSharpTetris/README.md

 # CSharpTetris

-A basic implementation of Tetris in c#\
+A basic implementation of Tetris in c# using Windows Forms\
 Controls:\
 Left: A\
 Right: D\